lliai/Awesome-Efficient-Diffusion-Models/README.md

 # Awesome-Efficient-Diffusion-Models

-This repository provides a curated list of research papers, resources, and code related to efficient diffusion models, including knowledge distillation, pruning, quantization, and other optimization techniques.
+This repository provides list of research papers, resources, and code related to efficient diffusion models, including knowledge distillation, pruning, quantization, and other optimization techniques.

 ## Knowledge Distillation for Diffusion Models